flutter/website/src/content/app-architecture/cookbook/sql.md

 Then, the view model calls the `TodoRepository.deleteTodo()` method, passing the unique ToDo item identifier.
-If the result is correct,
-the ToDo item is then removed from the view model, and so removed from the screen.
+A correct result removes the ToDo item from the view model *and* the screen.

 <?code-excerpt "lib/ui/todo_list/viewmodel/todo_list_viewmodel.dart (Delete)"?>
 ```dart